skyglid3r/SROS-EOS-VXLAN-EVPN/README.md

-# 3-Node OSPF EVPN VXLAN Lab
+# SROS-EOS OSPF EVPN VXLAN Lab

 📖 **Overview**
 This lab emulates a simplified Core/Edge at IXP or RISP fabric using Nokia SROS routers with: